Blubberpie/canon-trs-arduino-remote/README.md

 - Triggers the camera every X seconds/minutes.
 - Increment/decrement timer by 15 seconds with two buttons.
 - I had a Focus button + Release button (separated from the Arduino) for manual control
-- On-board LED blinks for the number of minutes of the timer, followed by a one second delay. i.e. 3 mins = blink thrice (wait 1 second, repeat)

 ## Parts
 - Arduino UNO R3